frequently asked questions:

 Q: What's included in the dive package price?

 A: Tanks, weights, expert guides, fuel, free Nitrox for qualified divers upon availability.
-The first dive 'Check Dive' is not counted as part of your package, but all other House Reef and boat dives are counted.
+The first 'Check Dive' is counted as part of your package, as are all other House Reef and boat dives.
 Government tax and service charge are included in the package price.